Gain the Knowledge and Skills to Change Course at One of the Region’s Best Interior Architecture + Design Graduate Programs

 - Affordable options

-At Marymount, our ID first-professional master’s program offers paid graduate assistantship positions in research or teaching.
-Scholarships are also available through professional interior design organizations in the area.
+At Marymount, our IA+D first-professional master’s program offers paid graduate assistantship positions in research or teaching.
+Scholarships are also available through professional interior architecture and design organizations in the area.

 - 63 credits (M.A. degree attainable in as little as 2.5 years)